TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a markup-centric, zero-server, zero-reload web platform that makes web development more scalable, maintainable, and efficient.
+TIBET 5.0 is a markup-centric, mobile-ready, zero-reload web platform that makes web development more scalable, maintainable, and efficient.

 ### TIBET is markup-centric.